Welcome!

 So what does it smell like?
 It is classified as a fresh fruity floral-oriental fragrance for women.
 It's a rare and exotic blend of peach, gardenia, bergamot, water lily, rose and lotus, underscored by amber, sandalwood and musk.

-• Top notes: peach, gardenia and bergamot
+• Top notes: peach, orange, gardenia and bergamot

 • Middle notes: water lily, white cloud rose and lotus